jefersondaniel/pydantic-mongo/docs/index.rst

 Pydantic Mongo
 ==============

-A Python library that provides an asynchronous and synchronous Abstract Repository pattern for MongoDB using Pydantic models.
-It simplifies database interactions by offering a high-level interface for CRUD operations while leveraging Pydantic's data validation and serialization capabilities.
-Easily manage your MongoDB data with type safety and structure, and extend the repositories for custom queries, aggregations, and projections.
+A Python library that offers an easy-to-use Repository pattern for MongoDB, supporting both synchronous and asynchronous operations.
+It simplifies working with databases by providing a clear interface for CRUD (Create, Read, Update, Delete) operations using Pydantic models.
+With built-in data validation and serialization from Pydantic, it helps manage your MongoDB data safely.

 Features
 --------